 As I rounded 104th onto 105th Streets on First Avenue, I must have made quite the impression walking down the street.
 A group of guys, I swear to God, looked like they jumped when they saw me round the corner.
 When I had to walk back up the opposite side of the southern part of 105th Street and First Avenue to complete this part of the neighborhood, they completely disappeared.
 I swear I thought that they were going to gang up on me and jump me.
 They also gave me the strangest looks.
 It reminded me of walking on 155th Street by the river and what I saw up by the Dyckman Houses.
 I just don’t blend in.

-I walked pass the parks along 103rd and 105th Streets and brought a quick snack into the White Playground on 105th Street and relaxed for a bit just watching the parents watch the kids playing on the park equipment.
+I walked past the parks along 103rd and 105th Streets and brought a quick snack into the White Playground on 105th Street and relaxed for a bit just watching the parents watch the kids playing on the park equipment.
 I really like this park.
 They keep it in good shape and the parents in the neighborhood really seem to enjoy coming here.
-I walked past Maggie’s Garden again on 101st Street but the gate was locked on this day.
+I walked past Maggie’s Garden at 1576 Lexington Avenue again on 101st Street and Lexington Avenue but the gate was locked on this day.

 I ended the afternoon walking through Central Park and walking around the length of the reservoir and watch the joggers pass me by.
 If they only knew how much I had already walked that afternoon.